Peterwmoss/qmarkdown/README.md

 # qMarkdown

-qMarkdown is a simple QT-based markdown viewer, it's light-weight and easy to use.
+qMarkdown is a simple Qt-based markdown viewer, it's light-weight and easy to use.

 ## License